We help student inventors make an impact on the world.

 Receive an E-Team grant and get training through our early-stage innovator training program.
 The program provides peer networking, expert coaching, national recognition, and hands-on workshops to move your innovation forward.
 Our offerings advance teams through the pathway they’re likely to take as an innovator and entrepreneur.
 If teams are able to continue with their startup after they graduate, ASPIRE and our investor network are available to help teams prepare to build your company.

 We accept applications three times a year.
-See our upcoming application deadline in the sidebar and be sure to read our application guidelines.
+See our upcoming deadlines in the sidebar and be sure to read our application guidelines.

 What’s an E-Team?

 An E-Team—or Entrepreneur-Team—is a multidisciplinary group of student-led teams working together with faculty to bring an invention to market.
 View our E-Teams.